The High-Precision Clinic: Why AI Changes Your Real Estate Math

 Agentic AI isn't replacing the doctor's office.
 It's finally allowing the doctor's office to do what it was meant to do: provide high-level, in-person care to patients who truly need to be there.

-For existing operators: Your current footprint may already have 25-40% more capacity than you realize.
+For existing operators: your current footprint may already have 25-40 percent more capacity than you realize.
 The question is whether your real estate strategy is ready to unlock it.

 Ready to Design for the Future?